We’re back with Part 2 of the Demystifying Social Media Series. Today, Bec Zacher from Blogger’s Bazaar will be taking the reigns.

 - How can you get people involved in your story?
 There are a number of ways in which you can get your audience to interact with your content.
 Coming up with a creative and unique idea captured with a hashtag is a great way to spread your message and build your community.
 Is there a specific daily challenge you could run?
 A photo project you could create?
 A behind the scenes glimpse you could invite your readers to share each week?
 A regular branded quote or inspirational image you can share regularly?
 Do you have a product that you could prompt your readers to capture in their own environment or submit images for a competition?
+You can also buy real Instagram likes in order to boost your businesses reach!
 There are many ideas you could try out, take a look at some of these for some inspiration – Fat Mum Slim #FMSphotosday, Styling You #everydaystyle, Blog Society #blogtribe Tuesday, #beauhudson brand images from customers and my own #beyondtheblog monthly challenge.

 Once you have created a strategy of how you want to portray your brand on Instagram, write it out and keep it handy so you can refer to it regularly.

 What Works Well?